Login to AFB Member Portal

 This Working Group was formed to feed into discussions and policy matters relating to climate-related risk.

-The WG is Chaired by Bobby Charalambous, Climate Risk Director, Group Regulatory Compliance and Policy, ANZ, and meets quarterly.
+The WG is chaired by Bobby Charalambous, Climate Risk Director, Group Regulatory Compliance and Policy, ANZ, and meets quarterly.

-AFB has been interacting with policymakers and stakeholders including the PRA and the Climate Financial Risk Forum on this topic.
-Members of this group informed the January 2024 AFB response (here) to the FCA’s guidance consultation 23/3 on its anti-greenwashing rule, which will come into force on 31 May 2024.
+Members of this group informed the January 2024 AFB response (here) to the FCA’s Guidance Consultation 23/3 on the Anti-Greenwashing rule which came into force on 31 May 2024.

 This Working Group was formed to feed into discussions and policy matters relating to Money Laundering Reporting in the UK, as well as the implementation of sanctions against Russia.
 AFB is interacting with policy makers and stakeholders, including the FCA, HMT and OFSI, on this topic.

-The WG is Chaired by Jose Arevalo, Director – Financial Crime & Markets Regulatory Risk & Control, Commerzbank, and meets quarterly.
+The WG is chaired by Jose Arevalo, Director – Financial Crime & Markets Regulatory Risk & Control, Commerzbank, and meets quarterly.

 The purpose of the PRN is to understand and represent the policy/regulatory concerns of AFB members and advocate on their behalf with regulators and policymakers.